Chr1sWilliams/starter-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a DPhil student supervised by Professor Arnaud Doucet, Professor George Deligiannidis and Dr Saifuddin Syed in computational statistics and machine learning.
+I'm a DPhil student in computational statistics and machine learning, under the supervision of Professors Arnaud Doucet and George Deligiannidis and Dr Saifuddin Syed.
-I currently work on preconditioning methods for sampling schemes and deep learning frameworks for continuous signal processing.
+My current focus lies in harnessing preconditioning methods for sampling schemes and evolving deep learning strategies for continuous signal processing used in Computer Vision, Computational PDE and sampling methods.
+In my first year, my work on U-Net (a neural network architecture) design was accepted for an Oral presentation at Neurips 2022, where I was further invited to speak at Neurips at Cambridge.
-Previously I completed a MPhil under the supervision of Professor Markus Hegland, Professor Michael Barnsley and Dr Kenneth Duru in computational mathematics where I derived the first numerical scheme able to accurately simulate the wave equation with high frequency components.
+Previously in my MPhil, I was mentored by Professors Markus Hegland and Michael Barnsley and Dr Kenneth Duru, where I developed the first accurate stable numerical scheme for simulating hyperbolic PDE with high frequency components—a leap that led to its adoption in the industrial Stanford-based software, WaveQlab-3D.
-My method is used in the Stanford based industrial wave simulation software WaveQlab-3D and is approximately 100 times more computationally efficient compared to existing schemes.
-I also derived a computationally efficient way to simulate PDE over fractal domains and compute orthogonal polynomials over general geometries.

-I have also worked in various government laboratories as a computational mathematician, including CSIRO, NCI and DST in Australia.
+This method now boasts an efficiency almost 100 times greater than its predecessors and serves as a counterexample to the prior assumption that one could not achieve high-frequency accuaracy and stability in such a scheme.
+Additionally, I've contributed to the simulation of PDE over fractal domains and explored orthogonal polynomials over varying geometries, creating some of the first algorithms to generate quadrature rules in non-smooth geometries.
+Beyond academia, I've worked for government labs such as CSIRO, NCI, and DST.

 {style="text-align: justify;"}